 This article is part of our Real Estate Business Startup Guide—a curated list of articles to help you plan, start, and grow your real estate business!

 If you’re reading this article, there’s a good chance you love talking to others, building connections, and helping out—you’re a people person.
 And in terms of profitability, real estate is a solid bet for many who are looking for passive investment streams, or to build a service that’s in high demand in many parts of the US.

 A little bit about the sources in this article:

-In order to write a comprehensive article, I interviewed not one or two real estate agents—but over 13!
+I interviewed more than 13 real estate agents for this article!
 Unsurprisingly, there’s some feedback that seems to hold true across the board, including the importance of having a good online presence, a solid understanding of SEO, a niche or a well-defined target audience, brilliant people skills, and the ability to manage your contacts and connections.

 Step 1: Planning

 Whether you’re starting a real estate business, a corner coffee shop, or a company that manufactures rocket parts, it’s a good idea to write a business plan.
-It makes you more successful, and that’s been scientifically proven!
+Business planning makes you more successful— it’s been scientifically proven!

 According to real estate investor Eric Bowlin, the purpose of a business plan is twofold.
 He says, “First, it gives you a way to formalize your goals and direction.
 More importantly, it is a document that you can provide to lenders or investors to clearly illustrate not only your direction but where you are and how you got there.”
 During the planning process, Eric got a lot of great advice from a local Small Business Development Center.